gatsbyjs/gatsby/docs/docs/life-and-times-of-a-gatsby-build.md

 5. `run page queries`

-Page queries that were queued up earlier from query extraction are actually run so the data pages need can be provided to them.
+Page queries that were queued up earlier from query extraction are run so the data pages need can be provided to them.

 6. `Building static HTML for pages`

-With everything ready for the HTML pages in place, HTML is rendered and written out to files so it can be served up statically.
-Since HTML is being rendered in a server environment, [references to browser APIs like window can break the build](/docs/debugging-html-builds/).
+With everything ready for the HTML pages in place, HTML is compiled and written out to files so it can be served up statically.
+Since HTML is being produced in a Node.js server context, [references to browser APIs like `window` can break the build](/docs/debugging-html-builds/) and must be conditionally applied.

 ## What do you get from a successful build?

 When a Gatsby build is successfully completed, everything you need to deploy your site ends up in the `public` folder at the root of the site.
-Included in it are minified files, transformed images, JSON files with information and data for each page, static HTML pages for each page, and more.
+The build includes minified files, transformed images, JSON files with information and data for each page, static HTML for each page, and more.

 The final build is just static files so it can now be [deployed](/docs/deploying-and-hosting/).